omrilotan/client-hints/README.md

 | `viewportWidth`                         | _number_  | Viewport-Width                                                   | Layout viewport width                          | Deprecated     |
 | `width`                                 | _number_  | Width                                                            | Resource desired width                         | Deprecated     |

-## Client Hints Intruction Response Header
+## Client Hints Instructions Response Header

 Set the value of `Accept-CH` header to include the headers you want the browse to send.